PeaPodTechnologies/PeaPod/software/README.md

        ;
        ```
        (*Ctrl-O* to save, *Ctrl-X* to exit)
-   2. Verify the configuration and connection to the Arduino with `sudo avrdude -p m328p -C ~/software/PeaPodOS-Arduino/avrdude_gpio.conf -c peapod -v`.
+   2. Verify the configuration and connection to the Arduino with `sudo avrdude -p m328p -C/avrdude_gpio.conf -c peapod -v`.
 A successful output should look something like:
        ```
        avrdude: Version 6.3-20171130
             Copyright (c) 2000-2005 Brian Dean, http://www.bdmicro.com/